fommil/netlib-java/README.md

 folder to `/etc/ld.so.conf` then run `ldconfig`) ensuring that `libblas.so.3` and `liblapack.so.3` exist and point to your optimal builds.

+If you have an [Intel MKL](http://software.intel.com/en-us/intel-mkl) licence, you could also try creating symbolic links from `libblas.so.3` and `liblapack.so.3` to `libmkl_rt.so` (and let us know how you get on), and the equivalents for other vendor-supplied libraries.

 *NOTE: Some distributions, such as Ubuntu `precise` do not create the necessary symbolic links `/usr/lib/libblas.so.3` and `/usr/lib/liblapack.so.3` for the system-installed implementations, so they must be created manually.*